la2050/archive/_projects/2014/i-am-makerspace-empowering-creators-in-disadvantaged-communities.md

   competition: >-
     Not to the degree of quality of programming and opportunities that will.i.am and the i.am.angel foundation are able to provide.
-  cost: >-
-    Running a full-fledged Makerspace could cost up to $800,000 a year or more, but we've been able to save a lot in rental costs with a donated space in the Sears Building.
-We also have the fundraising mechanisms in place to cover the rest of the costs.
-  budget: >-
-    $40,000 for a part-time site manager, $60,000 going towards paying workshop instructors and purchasing equipment.
-(We already have a lot of donated equipment and a donated space)
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '1'